-The lower than normal yields have created a wine with extraordinary power and concentration, contrasted with an unexpected perfume and delicacy.
-This wine will easily attain maturity over the next 15 to 20 years and age gracefully for a further 10-20 years.
-In the mean time, I consider at least a few hours in the decanter mandatory to maximise the full potential.
-I am enjoying this wine two and three days after opening and decanting.
+The concentration of the 2008 vintage delivered a wine with extraordinary power and concentration, contrasted with an unexpected perfume and delicacy.
+This wine will easily attain maturity over the next 15 to 20 years aging gracefully into the future.
+In the mean time, at least a few hours in the decanter can be considered mandatory to maximise the full potential.

 6 Double Magnums

 Individually numbered bottles